org-cloudbees-dragan/traditional-ha/README.md

 ## Open the Operations Center

 * Point the browser to http://$OC_URL  (by default this is http://oc.ha/)
-* (Not required when using CasC) Unlock the Operations center, you will find the key in the docker-compose logs on your console
+* (Not required when using CasC) Unlock the Operations Center, you will find the key in the docker-compose logs on your console
 * (Not required when using CasC) You can use this command to get the password

 ```